circleci/circleci-docs/jekyll/_cci2/env-vars.md

 ## Overview
 {:.no_toc}

+There are several ways to use environment variables in CircleCI to provide variety in scope and authorization level.
+Environment variables are governed by an order of precedence, depending on how they are set, allowing control at each level in your configuration.

-To add **private keys** or **secret environment variables** to your private project, use the Environment Variables page under Project Settings in the CircleCI application.
+To add **private keys** or **secret environment variables** for use throughout your private project, use the Environment Variables page under Project Settings in the CircleCI application.
 The variable values are neither readable nor editable in the app after they are set.
 To change the value of an environment variable, delete the current variable and add it again with the new value.

 ![Environment Variables]({{ site.baseurl }}/assets/img/docs/project-settings-env-var-v2.png)